OnionIoT/OpenWRT-Packages/README.md

 # OpenWRT-Packages

 Onion Packages for OpenWRT firmware.
-Intended for the Onion Omega2 & Omega2+ devices
+Intended for the Onion Omega2 & Omega2+ devices.

 - [OpenWRT-Packages](#openwrt-packages)
   * [Where can I find the compiled output of this repo?](#where-can-i-find-the-compiled-output-of-this-repo)